alvarojob20/IBM-Data-Analyst-Capstone-Project/README.md

 A Current Technology Usage tab containing:

-Top 10 Languages/
+Top 10 Languages.
-Top 10 Databases
+Top 10 Databases/
-Platforms
+Platforms/
-Top 10 WebFrames
+Top 10 WebFrames/

 A Future Technology Trends tab containing:

-Top 10 Languages desired for the next year
+Top 10 Languages desired for the next year/
-Top 10 Databases desired for the next year
+Top 10 Databases desired for the next year/
-Desired platforms for the next year
+Desired platforms for the next year/
-Top 10 WebFrames desired for the next year
+Top 10 WebFrames desired for the next year/

 A Demographics tab containing: